0xNullLight/mermaid-diagrams-notes/Life_Insurance/Infinate_Banking/readme.md

 # **NOT FINANCE ADVICE!!!**
-None of this is financial advice; not something I'm doing either.
+None of this is financial advice.
 It's just documentations of things I have learnt over the years.